 Top 10 Best Mechanical Science Trades

-Attending a trade school that has classes in mechanical sciences areas is a great way to learn skills and prepare for a well-paying job in an area that is of interest to you.
+Attending a mechanical sciences program at a trade school is a great way to learn skills and prepare for a well-paying job in an area that is of interest to you.
 In fact, many of the career skills taught in trade school programs can lead to jobs that pay $25 an hour or more after you graduate!

-Another positive feature of a trade school is that you can get a high-quality education and fast training.
-Some schools and programs even allow students to graduate with certificates in as few as ten weeks.
+When you choose a trade school, you’re choosing a high-quality education — fast.
+Some schools and programs even allow students to graduate with certificates in as few as ten weeks!

-Many professionals working in skilled trades report a high level of job satisfaction too, and these are often people who attended trade schools for programs related to mechanical sciences.
+Plus, many professionals working in skilled trades report a high level of job satisfaction too, especially compared to the prospect of sitting behind a desk all day.

-To help you decide if the mechanical sciences might be right for you, the Imagine America Foundation has created a list of the top ten best-paying jobs in mechanical science trades—using data from the Bureau of Labor Statistics (BLS)*.
+To help you decide if the mechanical sciences might be right for you, the Imagine America Foundation has created a list of ten of the best-paying jobs in mechanical science trades, using official data from the Bureau of Labor Statistics (BLS)*.

 1.Construction Manager